knayad/react-knayad/README.md

-# rho-react-github-io
+# react-github-io
- redo raw github page to use react.js
+create new github page to include react.js